60percentdev/solanastealer/README.md

 - **Rate Limiting**: Adjust `REQUEST_DELAY` in `config.json` if needed.
 - **Legality**: Unauthorized access to wallets is illegal.
 Use responsibly.
 - **Donation**: Please consider donating Solanas to this wallet, it would help me: 5oGcPFDdgYptfAPckr5yYcfG5f83CCfXah8bVQNAjjo9
+- **Chance**: It is extremely rare to get an actual wallet, that's why there's the feature to save wallets that already had transaction in the past so that you have a potential active wallet that could buy new Solanas.